phamductu/dl-tiny-diffusion/README.md

 For MNIST and CIFAR-10, run `python gen.py -h` to see the avaiable options for visualization.

-Note: To run the saved models, please go to the corresponding commit.
+**Note**: To run the saved models, please go to the corresponding commit.

 To check the performance of the lastest model, run